James Richardson (presenter)

 He is best known as a former presenter of Channel 4's Football Italia programme and former host of The Guardian Football Weekly podcast.
-He currently hosts BT Sport's The UEFA Champions League Goals Show, World's Strongest Man for Channel 5, and The Totally Football Show podcast.
+He currently hosts BT Sport's The UEFA Champions League Goals Show, World's Strongest Man for Channel 5 and The Totally Football Show podcast.
 He is also employed by the Premier League, featuring in content related to Fantasy Premier League and for overseas-rights holders.

-He is an A.S.
-Roma fan and a gifted linguist, speaking his native English, Italian, French, Spanish and Portuguese.
+He is an AS Roma fan and multilingual, speaking his native English, Italian, French, Spanish, and Portuguese.

 Football Italia

-Richardson was the anchor of Football Italia on Channel 4 from 1992 until 2002.
+Bristol-born Richardson was the anchor of Football Italia on Channel 4 from 1992 until 2002.
 Football Italia saw Richardson become well known and the show was cult viewing for football fans in the UK.
 Football Italia consisted of two weekend shows.
-On a Saturday morning, Richardson would present Gazzetta Football Italia, a magazine show which would round up the previous weekend's games, as well keeping viewers up to date with the latest Italian football news.
+On a Saturday morning, Richardson presented Gazzetta Football Italia, a magazine show which reviewed the previous weekend's games, as well as keeping viewers up to date with the latest Italian football news.
 It would feature Richardson sitting in a café in a picturesque setting, usually with a cappuccino, a pastry or gelato, and a pile of Italian sports newspapers which he would use to show viewers the latest football stories and headlines.
 He would interview players and managers on a regular basis for the show, since he was able to speak Italian.
-Meanwhile, on a Sunday he would host live coverage from the stadium of one of the top Italian games that particular day.
-He also presented La Partita and Mezzanotte, a Sunday night and mid-week show respectively with highlights of one of the top matches of the weekend.
+Meanwhile, on a Sunday he hosted live coverage from the stadium of one of the top Italian games that particular day.
+He also presented La Partita and Mezzanotte, a Sunday-night and midweek show, respectively, with highlights of one of the top matches of the weekend.